 vi.
 Industry is diverse and employs heat in a range of processes.
 Each type of application requires a specific solution.
 Industrial processes often make use of high temperature heating above 60°C (or process heat) which is harder to meet with electric heat pumps than is the case with space heating.
 Heating in industry should be moved to a combination of low carbon fuels - such as biomass - and fossil fuels with carbon capture by 2050.
 In addition, research is starting on methods to extensively electrify industrial processes.
 These may mature to supplant a portion of the fossil fuels with CCS component by 2050.

 Conclusion

-Feasible, low regret technologies exist to make significant inroads into the transition to a low carbon energy future.
-These options coincide with the energy choices that also lead to the best health and social outcomes for society.
-For example fewer respiratory issues due to better indoor and outdoor air quality.
+Feasible, low regret technologies exist to make significant inroads into the transition to a low carbon will be to scale the investment to meet the need, approaches to drive the transition.